forcesunseen/llm-hackers-handbook/src/handbook.md

 ## What Works

-Many techniques work, however they may only work some of the time.
-As with techniques mentioned in the [Defense](handbook#defense) section, they are most effective when combined.
+Many techniques work; however, they may only work sometimes.
+As with the techniques mentioned in the [Defense](handbook#defense) section, they are most effective when combined.

 ### Persistence and Correction

-Repeatedly correcting the LLM can invokes alternate responses:
+Repeatedly correcting the LLM can invoke alternate responses:

 * "No, that's incorrect because X, Y, and Z."
 * "Wrong.
 Reconsider what you said and explain why you were incorrect."